 See full summary »

-In Havana, Cuba in the late 1950s, a wealthy family, one of whose sons is a prominent night-club owner, is caught in the violent transition from the oppressive regime of Batista to the government of Fidel Castro.
-Castro's regime ultimately leads the night-club owner to flee to New York.
-Written by
+In Havana, Cuba in the late 1950s, a wealthy family, one of whose sons is a prominent night-club owner, is caught in the violent transition from the oppressive regime of Batista to the oppressive Communist government of Fidel Castro.
+Castro's regime ultimately leads the night-club owner to flee to New York City.

 Was this review helpful to you?